vijaypatha/BankChurners/README.md

 # BankChurners: Predict and Personalize
-end to end data science project using ML and AI
+End to end data science project using ML and AI

 ### Primary Goal
 - Reduce customer churn by identifying at-risk customers and taking proactive steps to retain them.